Enilarik/cep/README.md

 - operation description
 - credit amount (if credit)
 - debit amount (if debit)

-As a fork from Adrien's original work ([here](https://github.com/zarov/cep)), my version brings some improvements and evolutions:
-- better operation parsing (originally, CEP was sometimes detecting operations that were not operations!)
-- operation type detection (the in place detection wasn't working at all 🤷‍♂️)
-- inconsistency checks (hence, CEP verifies that all operations are correctly parsed)
-- capacity to handle operations with amount up to 999,999.99€
-- proper CSV writing

 ### How to install CEP?
 Prior to using CEP, you'll need some librairies (`pdfminer.six` and `regex`) installed in your virtualenv: